LimHueiHwang/sap-pr-automation/README.md

 # Solution

-The solution uses Excel VBA as the controller and SAP GUI Scripting to automate SAP interactions.
+The solution uses Excel VBA as the automation controller and SAP GUI Scripting to automate SAP interactions.

-The automation supports:
+The automation supports three functional areas.

-### Plan Order Validation
+### Plan Order / SA Validation

 The validation process checks:

-- Required material information.
 - Plan Order availability.
+- Required quantity.
-- Whether the material is identified as a Sales Agreement (SA) part.
+- Whether the material is identified as an SA part.

 When an SA part is identified, an additional manual check is required to confirm whether sufficient Plan Order quantity is available before proceeding.

 ### Purchase Requisition Creation

-The PR creation workflow is the primary process.
+PR creation is the primary workflow.

 The automation:

 - Reads the required information from Excel.
 - Performs the required validation.
-- Processes the relevant Plan Order information in SAP.
+- Processes the relevant SAP information.
 - Creates the Purchase Requisition.
 - Retrieves the SAP processing result.
 - Returns the result to Excel.

 ### Purchase Requisition Close/Fix

-A separate workflow is provided for processing existing Purchase Requisitions that require Close/Fix actions.
+A separate workflow is provided for existing Purchase Requisitions that require Close/Fix actions.

 The automation: